-To ensure the Directors' contribution to the Board remains informed and relevant and in compliance with code provision A.6.5 of the CG Code, the Company would arrange and fund suitable continuous professional development opportunities for Directors to develop and refresh their knowledge and skills.
-During the year ended 31 December 2020, the Company has arranged, and each of the Directors, except Mr. Tsui Yung Kwok and Mr. Yip Wai Ming, has attended training seminar provided by international accounting firm.
-Mr. Tsui and Mr. Yip attended courses organized by professional bodies.
+To ensure the Directors' contribution to the Board remains informed and relevant and in compliance with code provision A.6.5 (now C.1.4) of the CG Code, the Company would arrange and fund suitable continuous professional development opportunities for Directors to develop and refresh their knowledge and skills.
+During the year ended 31 December 2021, the Company has arranged, and each of the Directors (except Mr. Cheng Li-Yen who was appointed on 16 March 2022) has attended training seminar provided by a law firm.